-Your A/C system is chugging away through another Tulsa summer and all of sudden your cool air stops blowing.
-You call an A/C system professional to come out to inspect your system and before it’s over you’re going to have to pay a pretty penny for the repair.
+Your AC is working away through another Tulsa summer and all of sudden your cool air stops coming out.
+You call an A/C system professional to come over and take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
 So when do you call it a day and just change out your current A/C equipment?

-To continue with the theme above, ultimately it’s going to cost more to buy parts and repair issues than it would to just invest in a new A/C. Another thing to remember is R-22, the typical refrigerant for old air conditioning equipment, is being phased out for the well-being of the environment.
-If your air conditioner was produced before 2010, you will most likely see a large increase in the fee for your refrigerant until you upgrade your equipment.
+To piggyback on the above theme, ultimately it’s going to cost more to buy parts and fix issues than it would to just invest in a new A/C. Another thing to keep in mind is R-22, the typical refrigerant for old air conditioning equipment, is being discontinued for the well-being of the environment.
+If your air conditioner was manufactured before 2010, you will most likely see a jump in the cost of your refrigerant until you upgrade your equipment.

-Engineering is always developing and with that comes more energy-efficient air conditioning equipment.
-Systems now tend to cost less to run because they can cool the home more efficiently, saving you money on your utility bills – and who doesn’t enjoy that?
+Engineering is always advancing and with that comes more energy-efficient air conditioning equipment.
+Systems now tend to cost less to operate because they are able to cool the home more efficiently, saving you money on your utility bills – and who doesn’t enjoy that?

 To set-up your no-charge in-home estimate to replace your current inefficient air conditioning system, call Jack Nelson Service Experts at 918-212-8927.
-We will pay you a visit, inspect your current AC system, and go over all of your options with you so you can make the best selection for your home.
+We will pay you a visit, inspect your current cooling system, and review all of your options with you so you can make the best selection for your home.
 For more information about if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.